cameronmccann/QP-Sim/README.md

 ### Running the Empirical Application

+To reproduce the empirical application results, follow these steps:

+1. Clone or download the repository.
-1. Navigate to the `Application/Code` folder.
+2. Navigate to the `Application/Code` folder.
-2. Run `Empirical-Application_Data-Cleaning.R` to prepare the data for analysis.
-3. Execute `Empirical-Application_Analysis.R` to analyze the empirical dataset and obtain the effect estimates.
+3. Run the application scripts in the following order:
+    - `Empirical-Application_Data-Cleaning.R` *(optional)*: Prepares the raw dataset for analysis.
+You can skip this step, as a cleaned dataset is already saved in the `Application/Data/Cleaned` folder.
+    - `Empirical-Application_Analysis.R`: Analyzes the cleaned data and saves effect estimates and other outputs in the `Application/Output` folder.
+    - `Empirical-Application_Confidence-Intervals.R`: Computes Monte Carlo and percentile bootstrap confidence intervals and saves the results to subfolders in `Application/Output`.
+    - `Empirical-Application_Results.R`: Summarizes results by generating tables and visualizations based on the outputs from the analysis and confidence interval scripts.
-4. The results, including visualizations and estimates, will be saved in the `Application/Output` folder.
+4. All results, including estimates, visuals, and supporting files, will be saved in the `Application/Output` folder.